The best camping near Inyo National Forest

 2 sites · Tents2 acres · Three Rivers, CA

-This is essentially a private campsite with a million dollar view!
-We are no longer opening the bunkhouse campsite; so that spot is now another area for your group to hang out.
-We are animal friendly and don't charge extra for you to bring your dog(s) to camp.
-Please LET US KNOW YOU ARE BRINGING DOG(S), when you request to book.
-Our boy Chance is a Husky Doberman mix.
-Although we welcome dogs, the park only allows them into the park BUT NOT ON ANY TRAILS!!
-Only the national forests allow dogs on trails, not national parks.
-We can be available to dog sit your dog(s) while you explore in the park for $7/hour.
+This is a private campsite with a million dollar view!
+We no longer open the bunkhouse campsite; so that spot is now another area for your group to relax and enjoy the spectacular views.
+We welcome dogs and don't charge additional fees for you to bring your dog(s) to camp.
+The park allows dogs into the park BUT NOT ON ANY TRAILS!
+(Only the national forests allow dogs on trails, not national parks.)
+PLEASE, let us know you are bringing dog(s), when you request to book.
+We currently have 2 - Our boy Chance is a Husky Doberman mix; and we rescued and are fostering the friendliest Great Dane, Winston!
+We can dog sit your dog(s) while you explore the park for $7/hour.
 Please contact us ahead of time, if possible, so we can arrange to be available to dog sit on your chosen day(s).
-Three rivers, California is the lower gateway to the Sequoia and Kings Canyon National parks; and has some unique restaurants, shops & even our own brewery!
-Our hillside property has great mountain views on 2.25 serene stepped acres.
-Our driveway turns directly off of Sierra drive, four miles past the town center (3R post office) and just 2 miles from the Sequoia and Kings Canyon National Parks entrance - so it's conveniently located and easy to find!
-Five Fours Camp is up a private driveway, leaving the roadway below.
-You can't see it; but you can still hear the tranqual sound of the Kaweah River flowing across the street.
+Three Rivers is the southern gateway to the Sequoia and Kings Canyon National Parks.
+Our town has some wonderful and unique restaurants, shops and even a brewery next to the River!
+Our hillside property has great Mountain View’s and the driveway turns directly off of Sierra drive, four miles past the town center (3R post office) and just 2 miles from the Sequoia and Kings Canyon National Parks entrance.
+It's conveniently located and easy to find!
+You can hear the tranqual sounds of the flowing Kaweah river from across the street.
 Sorry, there is NO river access from this campsite.
-I know!
-We were heartbroken too when we found out we couldn't just cross the street and swim!
-You CAN go to Slick Rock and swim, boat, fish and more - about 8 miles away.
-My wife Elizabeth and I bought our log home in 2015 and we have been dreaming and building here ever since!
-Our boy Chance was rescued during the beginning of the pandemic.
-He chases all the fun wildlife off of our property!
+You can go to Slick Rock Recreation area, Lake Kaweah or into the parks to swim, boat, fish and more.
+Lake Kaweah is about 8 miles away.
+You drive by it as you enter Three Rivers.
+My wife Elizabeth and I bought our log home in 2015 and we have been dreaming and adding here ever since!
+Our dog Chance chases all the fun wildlife off of our property!
 In addition to deer, we have seen fox, bob cats, an Ocelot, too many coyotes, wild turkeys and bear crossing an animal highway along our upper hillside property line.
-Hawks, hummingbirds, quail, blue birds, woodpeckers and Sime yellow bellied finches are regularly seen here all over as well.
+Hawks, hummingbirds, quail, blue birds, woodpeckers and yellow bellied finches are regularly seen here as well.
 Owls have been heard; but not seen.
-We love our mountain views and look forward to sharing them with you!
+We love our country home and mountain views, and look forward to sharing them with you!

 Pets